majek/idea/site/2012-05-27-hello-world/main.md

 And what a blog that was.

-My last post on ["Majek's technical blog"](http://blogger.popcnt.org/) is two years old but surprisingly some content haven't aged that much.
-Just to name a few:
+My last post on ["Majek's technical blog"](http://blogger.popcnt.org/) is two years old but surprisingly some content haven't aged too much.
+To just name a few posts:

  * [Predictions on Google future](http://blogger.popcnt.org/2007/09/die-google-future-search-engines.html)
  * [Thoughts on social networks](http://blogger.popcnt.org/2007/06/my-theory-about-future-of-web.html)